alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 We should have to attract at least €6k more this way.
 This would help pay for the better venue, management and catering.

+Many people seem to think that just adding more sponsors is a magic bullet that will solve all of our financial problems.
+There is a problem when sponsors provide for most of the conference budget: they start to dictate what you can do!
+For instance, it is a very common model to have sponsored talks.
+At JSDayES we will never compromise the quality of the event;
+at most you get five-minute introductions by top sponsors (four of them altogether this year), which is only fair since most of them are looking for talent.

+So we would like sponsors to provide for part of the income, but not most of it, as this year.
+We believe that we provide the most value to you this way.

 ### Other Models

 This is not the only option that we have considered.